Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Conclusions and Outlook

 For $Z$ couplings to $\tau\mu$, we found that $\tau\to\mu\gamma$ yielded the strongest bounds, at a level of $\mathcal{O}(10^{-5})$, followed by $\tau\to3\mu$.
 We also found that future experiments could improve the bound to $\mathcal{O}(10^{-6})$.
 On the other hand, for $Z$ couplings to $\tau e$, we found that $\tau\to3e,\mu\mu e$ yielded the strongest bounds, reaching a level of $\mathcal{O}(10^{-7})$ as well, followed by $\tau\to e+\gamma$.
 We also found that future experiments involving $\tau\to3e$ can improve the bound to $\mathcal{O}(10^{-8})$.
-Finally, for $Z$ couplings to $\mu e$, we found that $\mu\to3e$ yielded the strongest bounds, reaching a level of $\mathcal{O}(10^{-11})$, followed by $\mu\to e\gamma$, muon conversion in nuclei, $K_{L}^{0}\rightarrow\mu e$ and $\mu\to e+\text{inv}$.
+Finally, for $Z$ couplings to $\mu e$, we found that $\mu\to3e$ yielded the strongest bounds, reaching a level of $\mathcal{O}(10^{-11})$, followed by $\mu\to e\gamma$, muon conversion in nuclei, $K_{L}^{0}\to \mu e$ and $\mu\to e+\text{inv}$.
 We also found that future experiments involving $\mu\to3e$ can improve the bound to $\mathcal{O}(10^{-13})$.
 In addition, we also found that bounds obtained from meson decays and from $\tau$ decays involving mesons, could yield significant bounds, ranging between $\mathcal{O}(10^{-2})-\mathcal{O}(10^{-8})$, thereby representing promising venues for searching for FV in the $Z$ sector, in addition to the processes highlighted above.
 In general, we find that bounds on the $Z$ couplings to $\mu e$ are several orders of magnitude stronger than those to $\tau\mu$ and $\tau e$.

-In this study, we limited ourselves to FV in the $Z$ interactions with leptons. we are planning to extend this treatment to the FV $Z$ couplings to quarks as well.
+In this study, we limited ourselves to FV in the $Z$ interactions with leptons.
+FV $Z$ couplings to quarks were treated in~\cite{Abu-Ajamieh:2025jov}.
 Furthermore, and as mentioned in the introduction, there has been significant interest in studying the possibility of FV in the Higgs sector, with stringent bounds already existing in the literature (see for instance~\cite{Harnik:2012pb}).
 Some of the processes discussed herein were also used to set bounds on the FV couplings of the Higgs, however, as several of the processes discussed here are novel, such as the decays involving mesons, it would interesting to evaluate the bounds that can be extracted from them on the Higgs interactions.
 We plan to do this in a future work.
 We conclude by pointing out that FV represents an interesting venue for potential BSM physics and thus merits attention.